hibbitts-design/docsify-open-publishing-starter-kit/README.md

 You can also clone (i.e download) a copy of your repository to your computer and [run Docsify locally](https://docsify.js.org/#/quickstart) to preview your site.
 See the below video for details.

-🧩 Embedding Docsify Page Content into Other Systems
+🧩 Embedding Your Docsify Page Content into Other Systems
 ---

 ![ Docsify Open Publishing Page Ready for Embedding](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-op-ready-for-embedding.png)